Should I Include a Google Map on My Website?

 4. Best Practices for Embedding a Google Map

-B. Use a Static Map When Possible To mitigate the issue of slower load times, consider using a static map instead of a dynamic one.
-A static map is an image of the map rather than an interactive version, which can load faster and still provide visitors with a visual reference of your location.
+To minimize the risk of slower page load times, consider using a static map instead of a fully interactive one.
+A static map is essentially an image that shows your location—it loads faster, reduces strain on your site, and still provides users with a clear point of reference.

 Back to Top